tosFa/react-router-addons-routes/README.md

 ## Motivation

 With the introduction of React Router v4, there is no longer a centralized route configuration.
 There are some use-cases where it is valuable to know about all the app's potential routes such as:

 - Loading data on the server before rendering
 - Linking to routes by name
 - Static analysis

 This project seeks to define a shared format for others to build patterns on top of.

 ## We Need Help Here

-We aren't particularly interested in this ourselves, which runs the risk of us not prioritizing this project.
+We aren't particularly interested in using this ourselves, which runs the risk of us not prioritizing this project.
 It is a valuable piece of UI routing that deserves some strong patterns by people who rely on it.

 This is meant as a starting point for folks out there who are very interested in it, who will quickly take ownership of it :D

 ## Route Configuration Shape

 Routes are objects with the same properties as `<Match>` with the addition of `routes` for sub routes and `name`.
 Also, consumers are free to add any additional props they'd like.

 ```js
 const routes = [